JamFox/quartz.jamfox.dev/content/How the World Thinks.md

 > But as Kant suggests, a view from nowhere is no view at all.
 Hence the title of Thomas Nagel's contemporary classic The View from Nowhere, in which he criticises this notion of objectivity.

-> The relative unimportance of asserting doctrine helps to explain the syncretic nature of religion in Japan, where a common expression is 'Born Shintō, live Confucian, die Buddhist
+> The relative unimportance of asserting doctrine helps to explain the syncretic nature of religion in Japan, where a common expression is 'Born Shintō, live Confucian, die Buddhist.'

 > If you meet the Buddha on the road, kill him.'
-As ShidōBunan put it less violently, 'The teachings of the Buddha are greatly in error.
+As Shidō Bunan put it less violently, 'The teachings of the Buddha are greatly in error.
 How much more in error it is to learn them.

 > The deep respect for words in Japan is reflected in the Shintōbelief in kotodama, a compound of 'word' and 'soul': the soul of a word.
 From this belief flow superstitions around words that sound like other, ominous ones.